albar965/littlenavmap-manual/src/en/TRACKS.rst

 All other exported flight plan formats for simulators, aircraft and tools will not receive track information but only a list of waypoints extracted from the track.
-This should allow to load the plans into all without issues.
+This should allow to load the flight plans into all add-ons without issues.

 .. |Tracks| image:: ../images/icon_airwaytrack.png
 .. |Show Tracks| image:: ../images/icon_airwaytrack.png